 Sustaining Success: this category consists of topics relevant for the successful management of an organisation, internally and towards external stakeholders (eg. leadership, impact measurement, proposal writing, etc.)

 Local Focus: this category focuses on topics relevant to organisations due to the local context they are operating in, such as a specific country or its status in relation to the EU, as well as soft skills that might vary depending on the cultural frame (eg. EU funds, negotiations, CSR partnerships, etc.).

-The Regional Programme is a topic-centred programme and focuses on strengthening management competencies of non-profit managers and staff members, taking into consideration their local context and needs for further development.
-Read More
+The Regional Programme is a topic-centred programme, focusing on the strengthening of management competencies of non-profit managers and staff members, taking their local context and needs for further development into consideration.

 This study sheds light on the importance and diversity of civil society in the different states of Central and Eastern Europe.
 The analysis includes recent social and political developments as well as the growing influence of the EU, especially among the candidate countries.

 This study is guided by the intention to develop a better understanding of the current state of civil society in Central and Eastern Europe, the diverse pathways of its development, and its possible future trajectories.